culturalfracking #fossilfutures #Technoheritage #nefertitihack

 edit.
 Berlin, 2022

 Jan Nikolai Nelles is a post-media artist based in Berlin, Germany.
 His research-based practice examines the digital object as a philosophical concept, post-media art, and techno heritage.
 Some works are speculative poetic, and paradoxical; others set a precedent as artistic invention and open new imaginaries between science fiction and evidential realism.
-His artistic practice counteracts dominant narratives and cultural fracking and reflects on technology's potential to contribute to collective imaginaries; Futures conflate ancient and futuristic narratives to articulate vectors of collective growth, healing, and restitution.
-Overall, his practice attends to the absurdity of the human condition.
+That artistic practice counteracts dominant narratives and cultural fracking and reflects on technology's potential to contribute to collective imaginaries; Futures conflate ancient and futuristic narratives to articulate vectors of collective growth, healing, and restitution.
+Overall, an artistic practice that resonates with an awareness of the absurdity of the human condition.

-His work was featured at The New York Times, BBC, The Times, Artnet, Wired, Le Monde Afrique, Financial Times, Arte TV, The Independent, New Statesmen, Hyperallergic, Smithsonian, Al Ahram, Egypt Today, Vice, Hürriyet, Dezeen, Frankfurter Allgemeine Sonntagszeitung, Spiegel Online, Heise, The Boston Globe, Dezeen, Archdaily, Polska, La informacion, De Volkskrant, Gizmodo, New Scientist, Popular Science and The Verge amongst others.
+The interventions'art-works were featured in The New York Times, BBC, The Times, Artnet, Wired, Le Monde Afrique, Financial Times, Arte TV, The Independent, New Statesmen, Hyperallergic, Smithsonian, Al Ahram, Egypt Today, Vice, Hürriyet, Dezeen, Frankfurter Allgemeine Sonntagszeitung, Spiegel Online, Heise, The Boston Globe, Dezeen, Archdaily, Polska, La Informacion, De Volkskrant, Gizmodo, New Scientist, Popular Science and The Verge amongst others.